SeldonIO/MLServer/docs/user-guide/parallel-inference.md

 process and the inference pool workers brings in some overhead.
-Under the hood, MLServer uses the `multiprocessing` library to implement the distributed processing management, which has been shown to offer the smallest possible overhead when implementating these type of distributed strategies {cite}`zhiFiberPlatformEfficient2020`.
+Under the hood, MLServer uses the `multiprocessing` library to implement the distributed processing management, which has been shown to offer the smallest possible overhead when implementing these type of distributed strategies {cite}`zhiFiberPlatformEfficient2020`.

 The extra overhead introduced by other libraries is usually brought in as a